curriecode/cat-calculator/README.md

 1. Clone this repository.

+2. Open a terminal and `cd` into the project directory.

-2. Install node packages using the `npm install` command in the terminal.
+3. Install node packages using the `npm install` command in the terminal.

-3. Install Laravel dependencies using the `composer install` command in the terminal.
+4. Install Laravel dependencies using the `composer install` command in the terminal.

-4. Start the web server using the `yarn run watch` command in the terminal.
+5. Start the web server using the `yarn run watch` command in the terminal.

-5. The app will be served at <http://localhost:8000/> in your browser.
+6. The app will be served at <http://localhost:8000/> in your browser.

 ## Dependencies